-- Nylon brush meant to create edge does not lay down a thick enough line.
+Nylon brush meant to create the edge does not lay down a thick-enough paint line.

 The Bottom Line